 This course provides an awareness of opportunities in business and develops an understanding of the importance of business concepts.
-Topics include: consumerism, accounting, law, job hunting skills, layout and design of retail displays, human relations with customers and cash register operations.
-The school's store, "Jimmies Junction", and the business computer lab will provide "hands-on" practical experience.
+Topics include: consumerism, economic systems, money, credit, job hunting skills, layout and design of retail displays, human relations with customers and cash register operations.
+The school's store, "Jimmies Junction", and the computer lab will provide "hands-on" practical experience.